smritipillai/SDE-Interview-Questions/SAP Labs/README.md

 - Given an array of strings dates[], the task is to sort these dates in ascending order.Each date is of the form dd/mm/yyyy.

 - Print pair of numbers from given array having minimum absolute value.

+-  Count all distinct pairs with difference equal to K.
 <br>
 <br>
 <b name="tech">First Technical Interview</b>